aptech/docs/docs/CR-pdfTruncNorm.rst

 Purpose
 ----------------
-Computes the cumulative distribution function of the
-		normal distribution over the interval from a to b.
+Computes the cumulative distribution function of the normal distribution over the interval from *a* to *b*.

 Format
 ----------------